 We also obtained an understanding of the legal and regulatory frameworks that the company operates in, focusing on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-The key laws and regulations we considered in this context included the Companies Act and tax legislation.
+The key laws and regulations we considered in this context included the UK Companies Act and tax legislation.

 In addition, we considered provisions of other laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These include the license conditions imposed by the office of Gas and Electricity Markets (Ofgem).